yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - Any action is possible, even during combat.
 The fancier the action, the greater the consequences of failure (explained in advance).
 Make a determination as a group whether a +1 should be added to the roll.
 - **Optional Rule**: If you want the game to be _easier_ or _faster_ change the result to a 4-6.
 This applies to both combat and risky actions.

-#### Spells & Magic
-- **Spellbooks** contain a short list of spells.
-Reading a spellbook takes a single action.
-- Spells can be cast once per adventure and do not require a roll to succeed.
-- Using a spell _beyond_ its basic description (e.g. Sleep on multiple targets) can require a roll.
-- Common spells: Fireball (damages multiple creatures), Fly, Fog Cloud, Freeze, Heal, Shapeshift, Sleep, lightning (2 damage against metal armor).
-- **Scrolls** are single-use spells not typically found in spellbooks.

 #### Combat
 - **Initiative**: at the start of combat both sides roll a d6, the higher goes first.
 - Each "side" takes turns.
 Adventurers and monsters go in whatever order they wish.